 When we arrived we were given a kids pack which was a cute touch.
 It contained an activity sheet, crayons and a mask making kit, Piper loved it and it was a nice start to the holiday.

 Disappointingly there’s no pool so not really much else to do for kids other than TV or reading.

 We arrived early evening so needed to eat at the hotel.
-We had a quick drink in their lovely 1st floor bar, Le Ciel and decided which restaurant to eat at.
+After a quick drink in their lovely 1st floor bar, Le Ciel we decided which restaurant to eat at.